 London-born Landy spent three years cataloguing every possession he had in his life.
 Everything from a couple of postage stamps to his most important life documents such as his birth certificate and passport.
 He documented all his clothing (including his late father’s favourite sheep-skin coat), any old magazine he had, his books, and all his furniture.
 He wrote a list of everything he owned including his beloved SAAB sports car.
 His list of possessions came to 7,227 items exactly.

-And in February 2001 Michael Landy, at the age of 37, then spent two weeks destroying EVERYTHING (yes everything, including the SAAB)!
-He set up conveyor belts in a shop window on London’s busiest street for shopping and invited people to watch as he disassembled, crushed, and shredded all his possessions.
+In 2001, at the age of 37, Michael Landy then spent two weeks destroying EVERYTHING (yes everything, including the SAAB)!
+He set up conveyor belts in a shop window on London’s busiest shopping street and invited people to watch as he disassembled, crushed, and shredded all his possessions.
 Over 45,000 people stopped at the shop window during the next two weeks as Michael Landy eradicated his life’s entire accumulation into nearly six tonnes of waste.
 The resulting bags of scrap were sent away to either be recycled or dumped into landfill.